virtual estimates

 You would never know there was Formica, solid color sink and faucet, and honey oak cabinets in this house!

 If you are considering painting your cabinets, then you have questions.
 Painting your cabinets can be overwhelming and confusing.
 We are here to help you with your questions about cabinet painting.
-Today it is a question from Darin last week as we are working on this exact project in BArrington, IL-“Should I paint the inside of my cabinets?
+Today, it is a question from Darin from last week as we are working on this project in Barrington, IL: “Should I paint the inside of my cabinets?

 Hello!!!
-My name is David, owner of Dfranco Painting and wallpaper, in Huntley, IL lets dive into this question, and see if we can help you with your decision on cabient painting.
+My name is David, and I own Dfranco Painting and Wallpaper in Huntley, IL.
+Let’s dive into this question and see if we can help you with your decision on cabinet painting.

 Painting Cabinets

-As we are doing estimates for cabinet painting, there are several common questions that almost every single home owner is asked.
+As we are doing estimates for cabinet painting, there are several common questions that almost every homeowner asks.

-Today we focus on last one.
-The other questions we posted links for either articles we have written or videos we have made.
+Today, we focus on the last one.
+For the other questions, we posted links for either articles we have written or videos we have made.

 Typically, we say no. But today, we are gonna show why we said yes